 Nicotine addiction is the most common form of chemical dependence in the United States.
 Breaking free of this addiction sometimes takes multiple attempts before success.
 At NCHD we take a multi-pronged approach to tobacco cessation.

-Whether you're a mother, mother-to-be, teenager, or anyone else who is looking to quit; a clinician working with patients that use tobacco; or are simply looking for cessation information; NCHD may have a program or resource that is right for you.
+If you are looking to quit, a clinician working with patients that use tobacco, or are simply looking for cessation information NCHD may have a program or resource that is right for you.

 Check out the list of services below to find out how we can help.